jenkinsci/jenkins/CONTRIBUTING.md

 5. Click _Create Pull Request_
 6. Wait for CI results/reviews, process the feedback.
   * If you do not get feedback after 3 days, feel free to ping `@jenkinsci/core-pr-reviewers` to CC.
-  * Usually we merge pull requests after 2 votes from reviewers and some feedback timeout.
+  * Usually we merge pull requests after 2 approvals from reviewers, no requested changes, and having waited some more time to give others an opportunity to provide more feedback.
     See [this page](/docs/MAINTAINERS.adoc) for more information about our review process

 Once your Pull Request is ready to be merged,